DataDog/hiring-engineers/answers.md

 sudo service datadog-agent restart - to restart the Datadog Agent service sudo service datadog-agent status - to status the Datadog Agent service
 ```
+As a final note, all keys have been removed from this document.

 # Collecting Metrics: